MoserMichael/pythoncourse/README.md

 My plan is to teach some basics, then doing stuff with the [turtle](https://docs.python.org/3/library/turtle.html) library, and then to do some games with the [pygames](https://www.pygame.org/wiki/GettingStarted) library (no i have to learn these libraries, to begin with...)

+## Why should we learn how to program?

+First of all programming is fun; it's a really enjoyable moment, when a program finally starts to work

+Programming is a little bit like magic - in a sense we are creating things out of words.
+I think that this would also teach us about the value of words, and that their effect can be quite tangible as such.

+I think that programming has some bigger lessons in life: If something doesn't work with a computer than we tend to search for work around solutions; this search for work around solution can be useful in other situations, just ask this [guy with the fire extinguisher](https://www.youtube.com/watch?v=NPW3mvAN0Rc) I think that the practice of programming is teaching us for a mindset where we are more likely to look for another way of looking at the same problem.

+Also: if we persist with this activity long enough then we will learn that there are a lot of trade offs involved in programming: sometimes greater speed comes with larger memory usage for example; in a sense computer programming is the land of trade offs.
+You get that quite a lot in life, where different choices have to be considered and evaluated with regards to their cost versus their benefit.

 ## Environment

 We are trying to use visual studio code with the microsoft python plugin.